- Wilderness First Aid (WFA) Certification

 Our training is different from more traditional emergency medical and first aid training in that the emphasis is on how the body works; what happens to it when it has been injured or is ill; and the basic principles behind treatment.
 By truly understanding basic physiology, the principles of emergency response, long-term patient care, and equipment improvisation, you will be more prepared to deal with non-textbook problems.

 Accidents will happen, the important thing is to know what to do when they occur.
 The considerations for someone rendering care in remote areas varies in important ways when compared to rendering care in more established areas.
-This is a 16 hour course taught by a SOLO Certified Instructor in Plainfield NH.
+This is a 16 hour course taught by a SOLO Certified Instructor in Cornish NH.
 An exam will be given to test the knowledge and skills obtained prior to issuing the WFA and CPR (Optional) Certifications.

 This course is also well suited for anyone wanting to enjoy the outdoors more safely or seeking employment related to outdoor activities, such as: